osscameroon/osscameroon-blog/content/post/articles/brute-force-attack-applied-in-a-useful-way-for-your-job-applications.md

 As you already know, you can apply through many ways.

 Here, I'm sharing what I used to do.
 This method is useful because **you speak directly with an employee who may give you more information about the role, the relocation package and other useful information.
-Based on my experience, it works really quick.**
+Based on my experience, it works and is really fast.**

 **Furthermore, if you need more information, you can speak directly with the employee instead of sending email and wait sometimes for a long time before getting a reply or no reply at all.**